 So the squeeze is on.
 And I think the squeeze is: as a community involved in agriculture - how do we make more with less?
 How do we squeeze more food out of every little patch of soil?
 How do we optimize production in every gallon of water?
 Because water concern is growing as we look at food and fuel.
-There is a continued escalation between the pressure of cities and urban land competing with agricultural land.
+There is a continued escalation between the pressure of urban lands competing with agricultural lands.
 And that squeeze between the two is increasingly focused on water.

-This year, for the first time - you heard it here in Des Moines - there will be more than half of the population worldwide living in urban and city areas.
+This year, for the first time, there will be more than half of the population worldwide living in urban and city areas.
 So the equation has flipped.

 If you look at the U.S., it's a weird kind of democracy.
-2 percent of the population farms; they consume 70 percent of the water.
+2 percent of the population farm; they consume 70 percent of the water.
 If you go to some of the developing countries, that 70 becomes 95.
 So it's clearly not sustainable.

 For the next couple of minutes, let me just talk about some of these conundrums.
 I don't profess to have the solutions.
-That's the great thing of the keynote - you can set up some of the problems.
+That's the great thing of the keynote - you can focus some of the problems.
 If you look at agriculture and you look at today's agriculture, how do we increase yields?
 And how do we increase yields and reduce the environmental footprint?